MarcelRosier/bdp_project/README.md

 ### Preprocessing | `get_train_test_split()`

 To make the data suitable as input for our models some columns have to be converted to numerical values.
-Additionaly the data has to be separated into feature and label parts and split into a train and test set.
+Additionaly the data has to be separated into feature and label parts and split into a train and test set. (maybe also a validation set later)
 Code in [utils.py](mental_health/utils.py).

 - Conversions: